It’s John Wayne day on Tuesday, Aug. 18, as Turner Classic Movies continues with its “Summer Under the Stars” series.

 Of the movies listed below, I’d recommend two that I’ve seen: The Sons of Katie Elder, a late Henry Hathaway effort that is surprisingly enjoyable, and Baby Face, a raunchy Barbara Stanwyck vehicle in which Wayne has a small role as one of the steps on which Stanwyck’s antiheroine mounts on her path to glory.

-I haven’t watched Three Faces West, but this Third Reich drama directed by Bernard Vorhaus sounds interesting, partly because Sigrid Curie – Samuel Goldwyn’s (Brooklyn-born) “Norwegian Garbo” – is in it.
+Directed by Bernard Vorhaus, the Third Reich drama Three Faces West sounds interesting, partly because Sigrid Curie – Samuel Goldwyn’s (Brooklyn-born) “Norwegian Garbo” – is in it.

-Also, McLintock!, inspired by The Taming of the Shrew, directed by the reliable Andrew V. McLaglen, and co-starring Maureen O’Hara, Stefanie Powers, John Wayne’s son Patrick Wayne, and Yvonne De Carlo, sounds like a pleasant – if perhaps politically incorrect – pastime.
+Also, the Western McLintock!, inspired by William Shakespeare’s The Taming of the Shrew, directed by the reliable Andrew V. McLaglen, and co-starring Maureen O’Hara, Stefanie Powers, John Wayne’s son Patrick Wayne, and Yvonne De Carlo.

 John Wayne movies